Martha Crone begins her 25th year as Garden Curator and the Garden enters its 51st year.

 On April 1 the Garden opened with no snow on the ground but the frost deep into the ground.
 Martha Crone noted in her log (1) that the Winter has been rather mild and with a lack of snow.
 After the heavy snow of last Nov.
 15 there was little until March 15 this year, but April had three snowfalls.
 The Snow Trilliums were out on April 18 followed by:

 On April 3 she noted her first planting of the year - 50 white Mertensia in various places from Mrs. Knudsen in Springfield Ill.
 Snowed under the next day with 7 inches.

 IN the Friends’ Newsletter (Vol. 5 No. 2, April 1957), Editor Martha Crone wrote about the easier wild flowers to grow from seed, spring birds, suggestions for making bird houses for martins, wrens and bluebirds, Wild Ginger, Spring Orchids and a few edible wild plants.
 About Spring she wrote:

 “Mere words cannot describe the fragrance of the very breath of spring - a mingling of rain soaked soil just warming in the sun, and the early spring flowers.
 Commencing with the dainty little Snow Trillium, followed by countless others in swift procession.
 These early flowers are the most, delicate and the most admired for their beauty. ”

 Martha noted the publication of a book by Edith Schussler about early life in Montana - “Doctors, Dynamite and Dogs.”
 Mrs Schussler was an early pupil and a friend of Eloise Butler.
-She is pictured in the group photo at Eloise’s 80th birthday party and she was also of friend of Martha’s.
+She is pictured in the group photo at Eloise’s 80th birthday party in 1931 and and she was also of friend of Martha’s.
 A letter to Martha from Edith is noted in the 1939 history.

 Writing about the purpose of the Wildflower Garden, Martha states: